Getting started

 |---|---|---|

-with Enter in the picker or
+with Enter or ax attach.
+There

 tmux |

-a tmux window | Optional and first-class.
-When set, ax drives tmux
+a tmux window | Optional on Unix.
+When set, ax drives tmux natively:

-natively: sessions open in the
+sessions open in the

 background or focused, ax finds a session's window again